matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 #### Adding "insertion" and "chunk" events

-Next we add "insertion" and "chunk" events so it's more presriptive on how each historical chunk should connect to each other and how the homeserver can navigate the DAG.
+Next we add "insertion" and "chunk" events so it's more prescriptive on how each historical chunk should connect to each other and how the homeserver can navigate the DAG.

  - With "insertion" events, we just add them to the start of each chronological chunk (where the oldest message in the chunk is).
 The next older-in-time chunk can connect to that "insertion" point from the previous chunk.
- - The initial "insertion" event could be from the main DAG or we can create it ad-hoc in the first chunk so the homeserver can start traversing up the chunk from there after a "marker" event points to it.
+ - The initial base "insertion" event could be from the main DAG or we can create it ad-hoc in the first chunk so the homeserver can start traversing up the chunk from there after a "marker" event points to it.
- - We use `m.room.chunk` events to indicate which `m.room.insertion` event it connects to by its `m.next_chunk_id` field
+ - We use `m.room.chunk` events to indicate which `m.room.insertion` event it connects to by its `m.next_chunk_id` field.

 ![](https://user-images.githubusercontent.com/558581/127040602-e95ac36a-5e64-4176-904d-6abae2c95ae9.png)